 Depending on the time and culture, she’s been called crone, mother, elder, a Titus woman, wise woman and especially in Caribbean culture ‘aunty’ or ‘tanty’.

 I see her on TV.
 Especially in black movies.
-She’s smart, sassy, tells it as it is but in a loving, you-need-to-know-this unapologetic kind of way.
-Often, she is an older woman of faith, whose been through stuff that has shaped and moulded her into the woman she now is.
+She’s smart, sassy, tells it as it is but in a loving, you-need-to-know-this-shit-boo unapologetic kind of way.
+Often, she is an older woman,deeply spiritual and has been through stuff that has shaped and molded her into the woman she now is.
 She loves her community and does her part to encourage, mentor, help and steer others on the right path.
 She doesn’t sit and lament on the demise of today’s youth because she knows that serves no purpose and every generation has their issues.

 I wish I knew her.
 I wish she would make herself real to me, especially right now.
 I wish, because we all need someone older, wiser, someone with insight and intuition to guide us and talk to us when we may be struggling or headed down the wrong path.

 I wish she was here now because the struggle is real.
-Sometimes I need someone that is genuine, sincere, confidential (gosh some people can talk, ugh) and with the love, frankness and perspective and wisdom that age can bring, to sit me down and knock some sense into my head.
-To help me with my struggles, decisions or to just hear me out.
-I’m not saying I don’t have those people in my life, I’m saying I just wish that there were more of them around.
+Sometimes I need someone that is genuine, sincere, confidential (gosh some people can talk eh?
+Ugh!) with the love, frankness, perspective and wisdom that age can bring.
+I need her to sit me down and knock some sense into my head.
+Someone to help me with my struggles, decisions or to just hear me out.
+I’m not saying I don’t have those people in my life; I’m saying I just wish that there were more of them around.
 Those women who said what they meant and meant what they said because they love you and only desire the best for you.
-Whether it was to tell you to leave that no good man or stop spending your money on foolishness or just share a personal experience that in itself was an answer to your particular challenge.
+Whether it was to tell you to leave that no good man or stop spending your money on foolishness or just share a personal experience that bore the answer to your particular challenge.

 Depending on what I was going through, I’d share it with gran.
 Oftentimes she’d never say I think you should so this or do that.
 Nah, she’d give a story.
 Gosh, always with her stories!
 About how she got on a boat and left her warring family in St. Vincent and sailed to Trinidad and built a new life.
 Or about how she raised all her children on her own because she would not tolerate any cheating man, husband or not.

 In her stories I saw bravery and possibility.
 I saw that even with her lack of education and all the challenges she would have faced coming into her own in the 1930’s, she was brave enough to venture into the unknown because she knew she deserved better.
-She was willing to walk away from people that were hurting her and failed to serve any true purpose in her life because she realized she had one life to live and she wanted to spend it being happy.
+She was willing to walk away from people that hurt her and failed to serve any true purpose in her life.
+And she did it because she realized she had one life to live and she wanted to spend it being happy.

 How I wish more women like her would share and present themselves.
 To teach us younger women how to live and walk in our divine purpose.
-They generally have a good eye for spotting that gifting and talent that God had blessed us all with and they help you unearth and walk in it.
-We need more of those women, Titus women is what I call them.
+They generally have a good eye for spotting that gifting and talent that the Divine had blessed us all with and they help you unearth and walk in it.
+We need more of those women.
 Every community needs one, every family needs one, every church needs a few.
 Sadly, you can’t even find them in the churches.
 But when you find them, hold them tight and keep them close.
 They are a rare commodity, a dying breed.
 And learn from their stories, share your heart with them and distill the wisdom they espouse.
 Usually, it’s good for you.

-That’s why I’m really invested in seeing Sisterhood in Motion become a community.
-That women of all ages, regardless of their story or situation can find others to mentor, encourage and support them.
+That’s why I’m really invested in seeing FemmePowered become a community.
+I want that women of all ages, regardless of their story or situation can find others to mentor, encourage and support them.
 A wise woman does not necessarily have age lines etched on her face.
-She can be young, with an old soul, or someone with a heart for others who also has a knack for giving good advice and wisdom.
+She can be young, with an old soul, or someone with a heart for others with a knack for giving good advice and wisdom.
 I know a couple of them but oftentimes I yearn for those older, old school wise women.
 The thing is, no man or woman is an island.
 We don’t grow independently as we like to believe.
 We can all learn from each other.
 Let’s encourage and support each other and become someone’s gran or wise woman in the future.
 Let’s get a movement and community going.
 Signing up for the upcoming conference is a start.

 Happy Saturday 🙂